 Through its interaction with your endocannabinoid system, the ability to influence key endocannabinoid receptors, CBD is shown to provide significant health and wellness potential.
 The product we commonly call CBD is hemp oil.
 It’s the oil extracted from the stalks and stems of the plant that contains the cannabinoid CBD.

-Hemp Oil products are shown to provide significant health and wellness benefits because of the way cannabidiol mimics the messengers and influences the receptors of your endocannabinoid system.
-By influencing the receptors of your endocannabinoid system, hemp CBD provides significant health and wellness potential.
+Hemp oil products are shown to provide significant health and wellness benefits because of the way cannabidiol mimics the messengers and influences the receptors of your endocannabinoid system.
+By influencing the receptors of your endocannabinoid system, hemp-derived CBD provides significant health and wellness potential.
 Maybe it’s time to discover what CBD could do for you.

 To learn more about hemp-dericed CBD and the many potential health and wellness benefits, download The Ultimate CBD User Guide at CBDistillery.
 At CBDistillery, our hemp oil products are derived from non-GMO hemp seeds grown in the U.S. using natural farming practices.
 You can verify the quality, purity, and potency of CBDistillery products by accessing the third-party test results within the product images or by scanning the QR code on your product label.